A Flexible MODX Editor

 Using a RTE with any CMS is accomplished in one of two ways:

-- One of several Open Source (free) RTE options is hard-coded into the CMS application by default.
+- A RTE is hard-coded into the CMS application by default.

 - The RTE is optionally installed by the user as an addon/plugin via an internal delivery mechanism.

-The latter is probably most common, it's also the one used by MODX.
-It is however fraught with problems in terms of integration with the core framework and by extension, the user-experience.
+The latter is the one used by MODX.
+It is however fraught with problems in terms of integration with the core framework and by extension the user-experience suffers.
 Here are a few reasons why:

 - TinyMCE can’t simply be installed “as-is”.
-It needs to be modified (hacked) to work within the context of the MODX framework.
+It needs to be modified (hacked) to work within the MODX framework.
 As you can imagine this creates problems and imposes restrictions for the plugin developer, some of which are extremely difficult to work-around.

 - You may not always have access to all the TinyMCE configuration options due to the first point.